Word Family - Wind

 • Greek άθλος áthlos feat, accomplishment, contest, task

-• Ancient Greek ᾱ̓θλέω āthléō I contend, I wrestle, I compete
+• Classical Greek ᾱ̓θλέω āthléō I contend, I wrestle, I compete

-• Ancient Greek ἀθλητής athlētḗs contender, combatant, champion, prizefighter
+• Classical Greek ἀθλητής athlētḗs contender, combatant, champion, prizefighter

 • Greek αθλητής athlitís athlete, sportsman